 1. Business is my primary domain

-2. Whereas implementing change in state institutions takes ages (see my point about standardization in schools), businesses, even the traditional, slow ones, are way more adaptive.
-Thus, I believe companies are the environments which are structurally best equipped for acting on the issue and functioning as a role model for the others.
+2. Whereas implementing change in state institutions takes ages, companies (even the traditional, slow ones) are way more adaptive.
+Thus, I believe companies are the environments which are structurally best equipped to act on the issue.

 First, companies need to create an environment that stimulates critical thinking.
 It starts with coaching (some might call it ‘leadership’).
-In many cases when my colleagues ask me for a standard, I motivate them to come up with their own solution.
-Those who worked in other companies before often look at me befuddled at first.
+Often when my colleagues ask me for a standard, I motivate them to come up with their own solution.
+Those who worked in other companies before, often look at me befuddled at first.
 However, they usually fare very well once they become accustomed to this mindset.

 “Hierarchy is contrary to critical thinking”